 - The Old City Wall is also known as the Musegg Wall.
 The wall, a high point in the city, is semi-circular and frames a panoramic view of the city lake.
 The homes just inside the wall are pretty grand, making the best of the vistas they oversee.

 Day 7 – The Last Full Day Of Our 1 Week In Switzerland

 Today is a day of rest, but that doesn’t mean sitting still.
 We wander around Zurich, ensuring we have all the souvenirs and gifts we want to bring home.
 It’s been a busy week with a lot of history culture to absorb, and we only covered a tiny part of Switzerland!
-Making Zurich our home base during our stay was an excellent way to stay focused and still see so many things.
+Making Zurich our home base for 7 days in Switzerland was an excellent way to stay focused and still see so many things.

 Tomorrow we head back to the airport and start to plan our next adventures.